scrapnode/blog.scrapnode.com/_posts/2023-02-09-gitlfow-at-a-startup.md

 We want to develop multiple features simultaneously and then chose which ones to release, while being able to change the release priority at any time.
 ```

-As a fast-growing startup, the developer team often receive change requests to align with our business goals.
-For example, we want to do R&D for feature A and implement a feature for one of our merchant and do a fix for a bug on production environment at the same time.
-We decide ship the fix first, then R&D feature then merchant feature at the end.
-Suddenly we need to deliver merchant feature first (or we dead) but the code structure is organize to deliver as the way we define before.
-Now we have to change it and that is the frustrating and painful part
+As a fast-growing startup, the developer team frequently receives change requests to align with our business goals.
+For example, we want to do R&D for feature A, implement a feature for one of our big merchants and fix a bug on production environment simultaneously.
+Initially, We decided prioritize the bug fix, followed by the R&D works, and end with merchant feature.
+However, we suddenly received a request to deliver the merchant feature first (or we die).
+Unfortunately, our code structure was organized to deliver the features in the previously defined order.
+Now we have to change it and that is a frustrating and painful process.

+To address these challenges, I have suggested a workflow that allows us develop and review our changes in multiple environments.
+This way, we can prioritize the order of feature releases when we are close to the deadline, and make any necessary changes without compromising the quality of out work.

 ## Definitions

+We need to take a look at some definitions to understand what we are working with.
+They are entities of Git Workflows and the naming convention of those entities

 ### Entities